berrym/lair-chat/PHASE_7_TASK_7.3_7.5_HANDOFF.md

 ## GETTING STARTED

 ### 🚀 IMMEDIATE NEXT STEPS
-1. **Start with Task 7.3** - Highest impact, builds on existing storage
+1. **Start with Task 7.5** - Final phase component, performance monitoring
-2. **Implement TransactionManager** - Core transaction framework
+2. **Integrate Performance Metrics** - Add comprehensive monitoring to all operations
-3. **Add Transaction Operations** - Atomic invitation and room operations
+3. **Implement Alerting System** - Real-time performance threshold monitoring
-4. **Integrate with Error Framework** - Use existing error handling
+4. **Create Monitoring Dashboard** - Performance reporting and visualization
-5. **Test Transaction Scenarios** - Ensure rollback mechanisms work
+5. **Test Performance Impact** - Ensure monitoring overhead is minimal

 ### 📝 DEVELOPMENT NOTES
-- All frameworks from Tasks 7.1 & 7.2 are ready for integration
+- All frameworks from Tasks 7.1, 7.2, 7.3 & 7.4 are ready for final integration
 - Focus on one task at a time to maintain stability
 - Test thoroughly at each integration point
 - Document all new APIs and configuration options